Clubs

 Open Minds Society

 Open Minds Society is a club dedicated to spreading mental health awareness.
-Through researching mental health issues and inviting guest speakers from outside organizations, our club strives to educate ourselves further on mental health, and promote mental health awareness in our school community.
-In the previous year, we have created podcast episodes, organized a school-wide letter exchanging project, and participated in TELL’s Step Up Challenge event to encourage conversations about mental health, and inform our community on various ways we can take care of our mental health and help others.
-We hope to bring further impact to our school as well as Tokyo by continuing to be involved in TELL, an English lifeline NPO, as well as sending mental health care packages to food banks and shelters.
+Through researching and discussing mental health issues, our club strives to educate and promote mental health awareness in our school community.
+In previous years, we have created podcast episodes, created infographics, organized a school-wide letter exchanging project, participated in TELL’s Step Up Challenge event to encourage conversations about mental health, and inform our community on various ways we can take care of our mental health and help others.
+We hope to bring further impact to our school as well as Tokyo by continuing to be involved with TELL Japan, an English lifeline NPO, and contributing to donations for mental health organizations with fundraisers.

 Rooftop Garden